openkraken/website/docs/api/styles/difference.en-US.md

-# Difference with browser
+# Difference from browser

-Kraken has the following differences with browsers in CSS standards:
+Kraken has the following differences with browsers in terms of CSS standards:

 | Properties     | Differences                                                                                                                                                  |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |